perama-v/perama-v.github.io/docs/ethereum/1559-wallet-interface.md

 The stats that this page exposes are:

 - 12 most recent basefees. *What is the trend?*
-- The Gas Premium values from the last block. *What is the competitiion?*
+- The Gas Premium values from the last block. *What is the competition?*

 ```
 |<- back|